shelly-hub/deep-learning-challenge/README.md

 ## Summary
 The overall model performance is around 0.73 accuracy.
-As this model is used to make recommendation for company, hence accuracy around 70-75% is desirable.
+As this model is used to make recommendation for company, hence accuracy around 70-75% is acceptable.
-To further increase accuracy, it is recommended to use Random Forests classification algorithm for this dataset.
+Since adding randomness, stratify data in sampling, optimise the data splitting ratio, and tuning hyperparameters do not help to increase accuracy, it is recommended to use Random Forests classification algorithm for this dataset.
 Random forests could identify which column that has the highest weightage to make strongest decision, thus could help to improve the model performance.

 ## References